LairdCP/Lyra_Firmware/README.md

 The product is available in [P (PCB module)][Lyra P module datasheet] & [S (System In Package)][Lyra S module datasheet] variants.

+---
+**_Note:_** The latest available firmware releases are available on the [Lyra Releases Page].

+Details for flashing the different image types can be found in the [Firmware options and upgrade guide] application note.

+---

+---
+**_Note:_** Lyra DVKs with revision 2.3 or below use alternate labelling for SW1.

+The 'BGx' position should be used when programming the Lyra Bootloader, AT Interface and Bluetooth Xpress.

+The 'AT / SWO' position should be used when performing native C development.

+---

 # Content

 All firmware is offered in P and S versions, depending upon the Lyra variant in use.